priyatham28/cognitive-load-detector/README.md

 ## Contribution guidelines
 We welcome contributions that push the simulator closer to the real FLZK stack.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for branching strategy, testing checklist, and review expectations.
-Serious incidents fall under the [Code of Conduct](CODE_OF_CONDUCT.md).
+Governance is covered in the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## References